bennytav/tmw-tmca-solidification-cracking-analysis/README.md

 ---

-## Quick reproduction of manuscript summary results
+## Reproduce the manuscript summary results

 To reproduce the processed manuscript summary figures and tables, run: